gvwilson/thirdbit/fiction/iffy/index.md

 An hour went by.
-She saw two birds in the distance, though they might just have been spotter drones searching for her, and something the size of a rabbit scurried from one tuft of grass to another at one point.
+She saw two birds in the distance, though they might just have been spotter drones searching for her, and something the size of an arctic hare scurried from one tuft of grass to another at one point.
 When the pod's app finally pinged she stood up, tossed another piece of gravel at the blotch on the cliff she had decided was the governor's face,